 Sable Island National Park Reserve

 Sable Island is a thin crescent of shifting sand located at the edge of the Continental Shelf, 290 km southeast of Halifax, Nova Scotia.
 Home to the famous Sable Island wild horses, grey seals, and unique plants, birds, and insects.
-Known as “The Graveyard of the Atlantic” due to the more than 350 shipwrecks off its shores.
+Known as “The Graveyard of the Atlantic” due to more than 350 shipwrecks off its shores.

-Mi’kma’ki Sable Island Pledge
+Greening Sable Island

 Visiting Sable Island National Park Reserve